-Britain's PM Johnson has coronavirus, self-isolates in Downing Street
+British PM Johnson has coronavirus, self-isolates in Downing Street

 Johnson chaired a government meeting on the coronavirus on Friday morning via teleconference.

-“Coronavirus can and does affect anyone.
-Everyone be safe.
-Our own health depends on everybody else,” said Jeremy Corbyn, leader of the opposition Labour Party, in a message wishing Johnson a speedy recovery.
+It was not immediately clear what the British government’s contingency plan is if Johnson and his senior ministers are incapacitated.
+His designated deputy is foreign minister Dominic Raab.

-It was not immediately clear how many Downing Street staff and senior ministers would need to isolate themselves given that many have had contact with Johnson over recent days and weeks.
+Britain has recorded more than 14,500 cases of the illness and the death toll shot up to 759 as of Thursday afternoon, up by nearly a third in 24 hours.
+This is the seventh highest official death toll in the world after Italy, Spain, China, Iran, the United States and France.

-So far, there have been more than 11,600 confirmed cases of the illness in Britain.
-The country’s death toll of 578 is the seventh highest in the world, after Italy, Spain, China, Iran, France and the United States, according to a Reuters tally.
+The coronavirus is the worst global health crisis since the 1918 influenza epidemic.
+Britain, which has the world’s fifth largest economy, initially took an approach to containing the spread of the disease that was modest in comparison to European countries such as Italy.

-After being criticised by some lawmakers, doctors and scientists for not adopting more stringent measures earlier to curb the spread of the illness, Johnson has increasingly become the face of Britain’s response to the pandemic, which he has likened to fighting a war.
+But Johnson changed tack and imposed stringent controls after projections showed a quarter of a million people could die.
+On Monday he banned Britons from leaving their homes for all non-essential reasons, effectively shutting down large parts of the economy.

-Britain is currently on lockdown, with schools closed to most pupils and people told to work from home where possible and venture out only for food shopping and exercise.
+It was unclear where he was infected or how many government staff and senior ministers would need to isolate themselves after dozens of daily meetings, including news conferences, in Downing Street.

-Johnson has chaired some of the government’s daily press conferences, but will now have to step back, his spokesman said, repeating that Johnson, his team and ministers were all adhering to the guidelines set out by the National Health Service.
+Johnson last appeared at a daily news conference on Wednesday, flanked by the government’s chief scientific adviser, Patrick Vallance, and the government’s top medical adviser, Chris Whitty.
+The event was closed, with journalists asking questions by video link.

-The moment Johnson felt symptoms he took steps to avoid close contact with anyone, a spokesman said, adding that ministers would need to self-isolate if they developed symptoms.
+A spokesman said that the moment Johnson felt symptoms he took steps to avoid close contact, adding that ministers would need to self-isolate if they developed symptoms.
 The spokesman was unaware of further testing among senior ministers.

 The official guidance is for people to stand two metres (6.5 feet) apart to prevent contagion.
-This was not always adhered to for some of Johnson’s earlier press conferences when he appeared with other top officials, although the distance between lecturns has seemed to have increased.
+This was not always adhered to for some of Johnson’s earlier press conferences when he appeared with other top officials, although the distance between lecterns had been increased by Wednesday.

 Johnson will have his meals delivered to the door of an apartment at Number 11 Downing Street, while he self-isolates for seven days from the warren of corridors and rooms that make up the seat of British political power at Number 10 Downing Street.